quixio/quix-streams/docs/kafka.md

 #### Security

-Our topics are secured with industry standard SSL data encryption and SASL ACL authorisation and authentication.
+Our topics are secured with industry standard SSL data encryption and SASL ACL authorization and authentication.
 You can safely send data over public networks and trust that it is encrypted in-flight.